NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

 #### Rabbit-to-Rabbit Communication

-A headless kubernetes services will be deployed to connect the pods.
-This service will be unique to each container workflow.
+A headless Kubernetes service connects the pods.
+This service is unique to each container workflow.
 Each rabbit node would be reached via `<host-name>.<service-name>`.
 The service-name would be provided to the application via a well-known environmental variable.
 This has been prototyped and has proven to be successful.
-The list of rabbits that are open for communication will be provided as well.
+The list of Rabbits available for communication is provided as well.

 #### Compute-to-Rabbit Communication

-For Compute to Rabbit communication, the proposal is to use an open port between the nodes, so the applications could communicate using IP.
+For Compute to Rabbit communication, the proposal is to use an open port between the nodes, so the applications could communicate using IP protocol.
 The port number would be assigned by the Rabbit software and included in the workflow resource's environmental variables after the Setup state (similar to workflow name & namespace).
 Flux should provide the port number to the compute application via an environmental variable or command line argument.
 The containerized application would always see the same port number using the `hostPort`/`containerPort` mapping functionality included in Kubernetes.
 To clarify, the Rabbit software is picking and managing the ports picked for `hostPort`.

-This would require a range of ports, to be listed as open in the firewall configuration and specified in the rabbit system configuration.
+This requires a range of ports to be open in the firewall configuration and specified in the rabbit system configuration.
-The fewer ports available would increase the chances of port reservation conflicts that could fail a job.
+The fewer the number of ports available increases the chances of a port reservation conflict that would fail a workflow.

 For safe port reusability, this port range must be large enough to account for the anticipated number of containerized jobs running concurrently.
-This allows time for the Linux kernel to prepare a port for reusability.
-The kernel must take this port range into considering when defining the ephemeral port range.
+This allows time for the Linux kernel to prepare a port for reuse.
+The kernel must take this port range into consideration when defining the ephemeral port range.

 #### Rabbit-to-Compute Communication